-Maddy Moss (fiddle), a 12-year-old Marylander, inherited her family’s love for folk music of all kinds.
+Maddy Moss (fiddle), a 13-year-old Marylander, inherited her family’s love for folk music of all kinds.
 Thanks to her South American roots, Maddy was exposed to rhythm and melody from a young age.
 She was introduced to traditional Irish music through her step dancing with the Culkin School, where she became a Champ level dancer, and performed at venues such as the Kennedy Center, Strathmore, and Nationals Park.
 Maddy started dancing at age 5, and first picked up the fiddle at 9.
-She has benefited from the teaching of Mitch Fanning and Brian Conway, and is a 3-year MAD week participant.
-Maddy is a sixth grader at the Oakcrest School, where she is a member of the choir and the middle school soccer team.
+She has benefited from the teaching of Mitch Fanning and Brian Conway, and is a 4-year MAD week participant.
+Maddy is a seventh grader at the Oakcrest School, where she is a member of the choir and the middle school soccer team.
 In her free time Maddy enjoys playing music with her brother and sister, both of whom have followed her footsteps into traditional Irish music.

 Claire O'Halloran (fiddle) Claire has been playing the violin since she was five years old and she enjoys both Irish fiddling and classical music.
 Her other passion is Irish step dancing, and she is an Open Championship dancer who trained with the Duffy School of Irish Dance for ten years; she has recently begun dancing with the Teelin School of Irish Dance.
 She loves the opportunities that Irish dance and fiddling provide for traveling and meeting people from all over the world.
 When she isn't dancing or fiddling with her Bog friends, she stays busy with her summer and high school swim teams and hanging out with her friends and cousins.
 She is a high school sophomore attending Quince Orchard High School, and her favorite subjects are Latin and science.
 This is her second year with the Bog Band.